travis-ci/docs-travis-ci-com/user/deployment/codedeploy.md

 Builds triggered from Pull Requests will never trigger a release.

+### S3 deployment or GitHub deployment

+If you specify `bucket` key, the deployment strategy defaults to S3.
+If you want to override this behavior and use GitHub integration, you can specify it with

+{% highlight yaml %}
+deploy:
+  provider: codedeploy
+  ⋮
+  bucket: "S3 Bucket"
+  revision_type: github
+{% endhighlight %}

 ### Conditional deployments

 You can deploy only when certain conditions are met.